SAAC Artist Store

 - Artists will receive 60% commission of sales for works sold on their shelf.
 A 40% sales commission will be assessed against the retail price provided by the ARTIST.
 The ARTIST will be paid the gross, less commission and sales tax, on or about the 10th of the month following the month of sale.

-- SAAC only provides space to the ARTIST.
-The ARTIST will need to supply any and all decorations, business cards, signage, etc. for their booth.
+- SAAC only provides the space to the ARTIST.
+The ARTIST will need to supply any and all decorations, business cards, signage, etc. for their shelf.

 - Artists may change inventory at any time (by appointment with SAAC) to reflect new work, holidays, seasons, etc. Artist must provide SAAC with an updated Inventory Sheet upon any changes made to inventory.

-- All accepted artists must follow our Community Engagement Policy (available on our website).
+- All accepted artists must follow our Community Engagement Policy.

-- A blank Letter of Agreement and Terms and Conditions can be found below.
+- A blank example Letter of Agreement and Terms and Conditions can be found through the link below.

 CONTACT US